andyjduncan/opencsv-iterator/README.md

         ...
     }

+From OpenCSV version 3, CSVReader began implementing Iterable and added a new `iterator()` method which returns an iterator of `String[]`.
+The extension module still replaces this method with the `Map<String, String>` version.

 Get it
 ------

-OpenCSVIterator can be obtained from Bintray [JCenter](https://bintray.com/bintray/jcenter) Groovy is also required as a dependency of the project.
+OpenCSVIterator can be obtained from Bintray [JCenter](https://bintray.com/bintray/jcenter).
+Groovy is also required as a dependency of the project.

 `build.gradle`